 "The liver is an organ that detoxifies the body, breaks down chemicals for digestion, removes hormones and performs even more extensive work to keep the body healthy.
 The minute the liver's function is altered, the appearance of acne shows up between the eyebrows."

 Kraffert emphasizes that the fundamental problem of acne boils down to one thing.
 "The blockage of the duct between the oil gland and the skin surface," he explains.
 "It's what happens after this blockage occurs that determines the type of acne and acne lesions that develop.
 In certain circumstances, oil gland activity in the T-zone area may be higher than elsewhere on the skin, and with that activity may come increased incidence and severity of breakouts in acne-prone individuals."

-Remember that strict grooming schedule I mentioned above?
+Remember the strict grooming schedule I mentioned above?
 It's important to take precautions in how your skin is reacting to the method you're using.
 For example, if you're waxing, according to Schaffer, that can very well be the reason you're breaking out between your brows.
 "One of the best-kept secrets for preventing acne between the eyebrows is replacing waxing with sugaring," she recommends.
 "Sugaring encompasses three ingredients to remove the hair and avoids causing inflammation or harm to the pulled skin.

 Versus if you wax, it contains several ingredients and causes harm and redness to the skin.
 She also suggests exfoliating that area at least three times a week to shed dead skin cells and buildup from makeup and dirty hair."